Zolang/Zolang/README.md

 #### Linux & Mac (Build From Source)

-At the time of writing there is a bug in Swift on Linux that prevents me from providing a proper installation method for Linux so if you're running on Linux you will have to have Swift installed ([Download Swift](https://swift.org/download/#releases)) and simply build from source.
+At the time of writing there is a bug in Swift on Linux that prevents me from providing working build for Linux so if you're running on Linux you will (for now) have to have Swift installed ([Download Swift](https://swift.org/download/#releases)) and simply build from source.

 ```
 git clone https://github.com/Zolang/Zolang